Damon Stoudamire: Marijuana possession

 Stoudamire's stint with the Portland Trail Blazers was marred by several marijuana-related incidents, including one during the 2002–03 season where, with then-starting power forward Rasheed Wallace, his yellow Hummer was pulled over on Interstate 5 for speeding and driving under the influence of marijuana.
+Neither Wallace or Stoudamire were driving at the time the hummer was pulled over.
 In July 2003, after Stoudamire's third arrest for marijuana possession, he was fined $250,000 and was suspended by the team for three months.
 Blazers president Steve Patterson announced that he wanted to void Stoudamire's contract, but did not find a provision in the contract that would allow him to do so.

 Stoudamire completed a 90-day rehabilitation program.
 In addition, he made an agreement with The Oregonian sports columnist John Canzano to take an unannounced urine test during any point of the 2003–04 season to prove his sobriety.
 Midway through the season, Canzano appeared in the team locker room and produced a specimen bottle which Stoudamire filled.
 An independent testing laboratory reported back the result that he was indeed clean.
 The incident rehabilitated Stoudamire in the minds of many Portland fans, who had come to regard him as one of the "Jail Blazers".
 However, Stoudamire was criticized by the National Basketball Players Association for the drug test, which claimed that NBA players may only submit to such tests as prescribed by the NBA Collective Bargaining Agreement.
 The fact that the test was voluntary, and not administered by the league or any of its teams, did not make Stoudamire immune to such criticism.
 Despite the criticism, no official action was taken by the union against Stoudamire for his participation in the test.

 In an interview on The Post Game Podcast after retiring, Stoudamire voiced his frustration with how the city received the team and the incident, saying he and his teammates "Were just kids" when it happened.